In case you missed it.

 With further self-reflection, you may realise have blind spots, for example in tax planning.

 If that describes you, it might make sense to seek financial advice from a planner who specialises in your weak spot.

 New York City-based wealth manager Nick Maggiulli wrote a piece called: Easy in theory, difficult in practice.

-In this particular article, Nick compares investing to dieting, exercise and meditation.
+Nick compares investing to dieting, exercise and meditation.

 All of those things, he says, fall into the category of “simple but difficult”.